Use this handy tip to sharpen your dull knife during your next outdoor adventure.

 Outdoorsman Robert Arrington, aka deermeatfordinner, is here to show you how.

 Watch as he quickly turns a dull knife into a sharp knife without ever reaching in his pack.

 Pretty nifty, eh?
-It takes some practice, but this knife sharpening trick can come in very handy, especially if you forget to bring your knife sharpener with you on a camping or hunting trip.
+It takes some practice, but this knife sharpening trick can prove handy, especially if you forget to bring your knife sharpener with you on a camping or hunting trip.
 Just remember to check for a sharp edge before you head into the brush.

 This trick will work on just about any glass surface that has a frosted edge.
 Similar surfaces that come to mind include glass-plated scales, window shelves and coffee tables, though, your spouse might have qualms with you sharpening your blades on the coffee table.